A Backcountry Hunters Layering Guide–Part 1-The Basics

 This layering piece is meant for hunters that take efficiency, weight and clothing seriously.
 If done properly, you should be wearing all your clothes when temperatures are lowest.
 Not *most* of your clothes.
 All of them.
 But figuring out the minimum amount of clothing to take, particularly on a backcountry or backpack hunt when weight and space are at a premium can be complicated.
 If you don't pack properly, you end up having an extra piece of clothing that does nothing but add weight and take up space in your bag.

-I've structured this layering series into two parts.
 Rather than just jump to telling you what pieces of clothing work best, you'll be better off in the long run by understanding why layering matters, and how to do it properly.
-Part 1 of this guide explains the fundamentals of proper layering and also covers the relative merits of down vs. synthetic insulation.
-Part II gets into "what to wear" more specifically, so feel free to skip to that if you're already a layering pro.
+This guide explains the fundamentals of proper layering and also covers the relative merits of down vs. synthetic insulation.

 Layering Basics